apache/nuttx/boards/sim/sim/sim/README.txt

 large stacks.
 If you are using X11 in the simulation, make sure that you set aside a "lot" of stack for the X11 library calls (maybe 8 or 16Kb).
-The stack size for the thread that begins with user start is controlled by the configuration setting CONFIG_USERMAIN_STACKSIZE; you may need to increase this value to larger number to survive the X11 library calls.
+The stack size for the thread that begins with user start is controlled by the configuration setting CONFIG_INIT_STACKSIZE; you may need to increase this value to larger number to survive the X11 library calls.

 If you are running X11 applications such as NSH add-on programs, then the